The U.S. could run out of cash to pay its bills by June 1, Yellen warns Congress

 Yellen acknowledged the date is subject to change and could be weeks later than projected, given that forecasting government cash flows is difficult.
 But based on April tax receipts and current spending levels, she predicted the government could run short of cash by early June.

-"Given the current projections, it is imperative that Congress act as soon as possible to increase or suspend the debt limit in a way that provides longer-term certainty that the government will continue to make its payments," Yellen wrote in a letter to House Speaker Kevin McCarthy.
+"Given the current projections, it is imperative that Congress act as soon as possible to increase or suspend the debt limit in a way that provides longer-term certainty that the government will continue to make its payments," Yellen wrote in a letter to House Speaker Kevin McCarthy, R-Calif.

 The warning provides a more urgent timetable for what has been a slow-motion political showdown in Washington.